 What should you pack to visit Death Valley?
 Here’s a few suggestions for October:

 - a camp stove since you frequently can’t have fires

 - hand sanitizer and soap for the bathrooms

 - baby wipes (I never road trip without them)

 - appropriate shoes for hiking in dusty and rocky conditions

 - a bandana or buff to wet down and keep your neck cool

 - a battery operated fan

-Southerner Says: we were able to buy ice in the park but next time I would take an extra cooler with frozen water bottles or ice and not open it until I needed that ice.
+Southerner Says tip: we were able to buy ice in the park but next time I would take an extra cooler with frozen water bottles or ice and not open it until I needed to.